rogerbeecham/covid-19-datavis/index.md

 *glyphmaps*, can be used to characterise exponential growth in cases by French departments by locating line charts displaying cumulative cases at the geometric centroid of each department.
-This approach was subsequenlty replicated [in other regions](https://twitter.com/skopmichal/status/1250620315081768960?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1250620521059934209%7Ctwgr%5E&ref_url=https%3A%2F%2Fdatagistips.hypotheses.org%2F514).
+This approach was replicated [in other regions](https://twitter.com/skopmichal/status/1250620315081768960?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1250620521059934209%7Ctwgr%5E&ref_url=https%3A%2F%2Fdatagistips.hypotheses.org%2F514).
 Particularly impressive is this [county-level glyphmap](https://www.washingtonpost.com/nation/2020/05/24/coronavirus-rural-america-outbreaks/?arc404=true) in The Washington Post.
-Lines representing over 3,000 US counties are shown concurrently.
-Many careful design decisions are made in order to emphasise certain aspects and de-emphasise others – varying line thickness by relative exposure and line colour by growth rate.
+Lines representing over 3,000 US counties are shown concurrently, with many any careful design decisions made in order to emphasise certain aspects and de-emphasise others – varying line thickness by relative exposure and line colour by growth rate.

 In this work we continue the *glyphmap* approach to representing the